thiagomdiniz/zabbix-query-layer/README.md

 ## JSON/Payload structure - How it works

-In ZQL endpoint /zabbix you can submit a query JSON using Zabbix API methods that have ".get":
+In ZQL endpoint /zabbix you can submit a query JSON using Zabbix API methods:

 ![zql1](/readme_images/zql1.png)